Mount Congreve: Background and history

 Ambrose Christian Congreve died in 2011 and left the estate in trust to the Irish State.
 The contents of the house including the Mount Congreve Library collection were sold by public auction in May (London by Christie's) and July (Waterford by Mealy's) 2012.

 John Congreve assembled the Mount Congreve Library, an interesting and valuable collection of books, many of which bore a unique bookplate comprising the arms of Congreve impaling those of Ussher.
 The library was catalogued by John Congreve's grandson and namesake and a catalogue of the library was published in 1827.

 Mount Congreve was reportedly the last house in Ireland to employ liveried servants.
 At the time of Griffith's Valuation, in 1850, Mount Congreve was valued at £68 10s.

 Gardens

 The gardens of the estate comprise seventy acres of intensively planted woodland garden and a four-acre walled garden.
 The entire collection consists of over three thousand different trees and shrubs, more than two thousand Rhododendrons, six hundred Camellias, three hundred Acer cultivars, six hundred conifers, two hundred and fifty climbers and fifteen hundred herbaceous plants.
 It is internationally recognised for its rare species of plants and also its plant nurseries.
 Ambrose Congreve's gardening achievements were acknowledged by Queen Elizabeth, who awarded him a CBE for services to horticulture, and by Trinity College Dublin, which granted him an honorary doctorate.
 Ambrose Congreve also won 13 Gold Medal awards at the Chelsea Garden Show in London for this garden.

-The gardens are open to the public each Thursday to Sunday.
+The gardens are open to the public.